Social anxiety is an overwhelming fear of social situations. It can be long-lasting.

 Beliefs and assumptions

-Evaluate your beliefs and assumptions about a situation.
-Ask yourself could they be unrealistic ones.
+Question what you believe and assume about a situation.
+Ask yourself if this could be untrue.

 Move your attention

-Try to pay attention to people, things, sounds, sights outside of you.
-Your anxiety symptoms are not as obvious as you might think and fear.
+Try to pay attention to people, things, sounds and sights outside of you.
+This can help you to stop feeling self-conscious.

 Treatments for social anxiety